clairefuzzyelephant/clarity-eats/src/blog/kaifun.md

     />
 </div>

 We also ordered something outside of the set menu, but my relatives _really_ recommended it.
 This was the stir-fried water bamboo with salted egg yolk.
 It looks unassuming, but this was actually one of my favorites of the entire meal.
+The refreshing juiciness of the bamboo paired with the crumbly, salty egg yolk was just the perfect combo!
 You'll understand when you get it.

 <div>
     <img src="../images/taiwan/kaifan-1.jpg"